Costs Associated with Buying a Property

 A lender will also likely recommend and may even require that a buyer establish an escrow account.
 As real estate taxes are paid in arrears in Illinois, the tax bill does not become due until the year after which taxes are incurred.
 It is typical for a buyer and seller to agree to prorate real estate taxes as of the date of closing.
 Given this, the initial funding of this escrow account is oftentimes offset by a real estate tax credit that the seller may provide to a buyer at closing for the real estate taxes owed by the seller.

 A buyer might also consider if an attorney may be helpful throughout the process.
 Attorney fees vary greatly upon what services they are providing.

 A buyer will most likely place contingencies in an offer to purchase a property.
 The most common contingencies associated with additional upfront costs are for inspections, determining property boundaries and appraisals.
-Below is a list of average costs in this area for such items.
+Below is a list of estimated costs for the central Illinois area for such items.
 The cost of these contingencies may be incurred by the buyer or seller depending upon the negotiation of these items and purchase contract.

 Radon Inspection - $125 - $150 Radon is a colorless, odorless gas that is naturally occurring in the earth's atmosphere.
 Radon levels found inside a property which exceed four picocuries per liter are believed to be hazardous to our health and remediation is suggested.

 Mold Inspection - $150 and Up.
 Mold is in the air around us, both inside and out.
 There are different types of mold and mold testing that might be considered.
 Consult a mold testing/remediation professional to discuss what types of testing are recommended.